rikewa/rikewa/README.md

 ## 🔗 Hello!

 <p align="left">
-  My name is Rike, Type Design Student at Écal trying to learn Python.
+  My name is Rike, Type Design Student at Écal and currently learning Python.
   <br/>
-  This Intro need be improved.
+  This Intro needs be improved.
 <p align=left">
 Please, be nice :–)